michaelfester/docs/docs/guides/core/glide-ui.md

 The Data Editor has four distinct areas.

 1. The tables area on the left shows each of your individual tables.
-If you’ve synced data from Google, Airtable, Excel, or a file, you’ll see all of your imported data here.
+If you've synced data from Google, Airtable, Excel, or a file, you'll see all of your imported data here.
 You can add more tables directly in the data editor, or hit the + symbol to sync more data from another source.
 2. The sources area on the bottom left is where you see your [Data Sources](/docs/intro-to-data-sources).
 You can click here to sync or visit your data source.
 3. The main area is the actual data grid itself.
 Here you can scroll, interact, and edit the data you see.
 4. The Data Editor has its own top bar – which shows the [Preview As dropdown](/docs/users#preview-as), the name of the current table, the Find Column search box, and the Add Column button.